 Apart from the main beach at Alibaug, which actually isn't very appealing, there are a number of other beaches in the area.
 These include:

-- Varsoli, 2 kilometers north of Alibaug (it's on the outskirts of the Alibaug city center).
+- Varsoli, 2 kilometers north of Alibaug (it's on the outskirts of the Alibaug town center).

 - Kihim, 20 minutes north of Alibaug.

 - Awas, adjoining Kihim beach to the north, it's lesser frequented and quieter, about 30 minutes from Alibaug.

 - Akshi, about 10 minutes south of Alibaug.

 - Nagaon, 10 kilometers south of Alibaug.
 It's sometimes referred to as "mini Goa" during peak season.

-Most of the beaches have become touristy and polluted in recent years.
-If you're looking for entertainment, then you'll appreciate the water sports and other activities such as camel cart and horse rides (they don't operate during the monsoon season though).
-These days, water sports have proliferated at Varsoli, Nagaon, and Kihim beaches.
+Most of the beaches have become polluted and touristy in recent years, with activities such as camel cart and horse rides (they don't operate during the monsoon season though).
+Water sports have proliferated at most beaches including Varsoli, Nagaon, and Kihim.
 Nagaon beach also offers boat access to Khanderi and Undheri forts.